Communication sciences and disorders alumna takes an unexpected journey from intern to CEO

-The major requires eleven courses in the department, including Introduction to Communication Sciences and Disorders, Phonetic Transcription and Phonology, Language Development in Children, Audiology, Auditory Rehabilitation, and Human Anatomy and Physiology of Speech, and two electives from within the department or in related disciplines.
-Students should take the research methodology course before the end of the junior year and demonstrate proficiency in public speaking.
+The major requires eleven courses in the department, including Introduction to Communication Sciences and Disorders, Phonetic Transcription and Phonology, Language Development in Children, Audiology, Auditory Rehabilitation, and Anatomy and Physiology of the Speech Mechanism, and two electives from within the department or in related disciplines.

 Aspiring speech-language pathologist Sabrina Azad ’24 wanted to focus her Independent Study research on understanding how to support patients with brain diseases that can […]